tinted-theming/tinty/README.md

   So the hook does a copy of the selected theme and replaces `~/.config/alacritty/colors.toml`.

-## Debugging
+## Debugging Tinty issues

-`tinty config` with the relevant flags `--config-path` and `--data-path` can be useful when debugging to make sure that the expected config is applied and the expected config and data directories are being used by Tinty.
+`tinty config` with the relevant flags, `--config-path` and `--data-path`, can be useful when attempting to debug an issue with Tinty.
+These commands can help to make sure that the expected config is applied and the expected config and data directories are being used by Tinty.